 How bridges work

-Each bridge is basically a smart contract – a self-executing chunk of code that triggers a specific output when a user performs a particular action (see our explainer on smart contracts if you want more info).
+Each bridge is basically a smart contract – a self-executing chunk of code that triggers a specific output when a user performs a particular action.

 Smart contracts are used for all kinds of things in the blockchain world, most notably executing transactions.
 In the case of bridges, they can be programmed to ‘burn’ tokens on one side of a bridge and ‘mint’ them on another.